What is a Research Passport?

 There are two types of Research passport.
 One is specific just for the project you are working on (project specific) and the other covers multiple projects but lasts for up to three years (three year passport).
 For the three year passport, studies must be defined and appended to the document pack and must be agreed with your substantive employer (who will decide if any new checks are needed) and if added to your passport it is validated, you must inform each R&D office.

-I am coming to Hull and East Yorkshire Hospitals NHS Trust to conduct my research project.
+I am coming to Hull University Teaching Hospitals NHS Trust to conduct my research project.
 What do I need to do?

 Do you have an existing contract, or honorary contract, with another NHS Trust?